Bulging Disc Treatment

 Where Are Bulging Discs More Common?

-Although any spinal disc can bulge, 90 percent of bulging discs develop in the lumbar area of the back, described as the five vertebrae labeled L1 through L5.
+Although any spinal disc can bulge, 90 percent of bulging discs develop in the lumbar area of the back.
+This is described as the five vertebrae labeled L1 through L5.
 This is because this area of the spine carries the majority of the upper body’s weight.
 Discs in the cervical spine (the neck area) aren’t as prone to bulging.

 Bulging Disc Symptoms